cconrad/cconrad.github.io/content/blog/2016-05-21-using-the-gpg-renderer-to-protect-salt-pillar-items.md

   - saltstack
   - gnupg
   - system-administration
-teaser: Some notes on how to encrypt sensitive data in SaltStack pillar files, e.g. to commit them to source code repositories.
 title: Using the GPG renderer to protect Salt pillar items
 wordpress_id: 858
 wordpress_url: http://www.clausconrad.com/?p=858